 Will disclosing my disability harm my chances of admission?

 First, if you don’t disclose, you won’t receive accommodations in the admissions process, which may reduce your chances of admission.

 Second, the disclosure itself will not harm your chances.
-The Faculty of Dentistry is mandated by law to not discriminate against candidates on the basis of race, colour, sex, gender identity or expression, pregnancy, sexual orientation, civil status, age (except as provided by law), religion, political convictions, language, ethnic or national origin, social condition, a handicap or the use of any means to palliate a handicap.
+The Faculty of Dental Medicine and Oral Health Sciences is mandated by law to not discriminate against candidates on the basis of race, colour, sex, gender identity or expression, pregnancy, sexual orientation, civil status, age (except as provided by law), religion, political convictions, language, ethnic or national origin, social condition, a handicap or the use of any means to palliate a handicap.
 As such, it will very seriously consider providing all accommodations that are reasonable to provide, while maintaining the integrity of its admissions process and with the knowledge of the expectations placed on dentistry students and dentists.

 However, in some cases, the Admissions Committee may conclude that the accommodations required to be able to demonstrate aptitude, ability and skill in the five areas are too great and impose undue hardship on the university, on the selection process and on the academic program.

 In some rare cases, it is possible that limitations linked to your disability or other reason are so inherently linked to the demands of a dentistry student and dentist, that you could not be reasonably accommodated without causing undue hardship.

 Here are a few examples:

 - For the MMIs if you have a disability that would require substantial extra time, it would not be possible to delay multiple stations.